-Apex Hotels have recently announced the appointment of Create (a division of Concerto Group) as the Food & Beverage partner for their London Hotels.
-If successful, Create will become Apex’s partner across all their whole Hotel Portfolio.
-Angela Vickers, CEO of Apex and Adam Elliott, CEO of Concerto, spoke of their shared ambitions.
+Apex Hotels have recently announced the appointment of Create (a division of The Concerto Group) as the Food & Beverage partner for their London Hotels.
+If successful, Create will become Apex’s partner across their entire Hotel Portfolio.
+Angela Vickers, CEO of Apex, and Adam Elliott, CEO of Concerto, spoke of their shared ambitions.

 What does this new partnership bring?